Are you eager to enhance the bond with your horse and take your relationship to the next level?

 Being able to walk together shows you have a connection with your horse.
 He wants to be there next to you.

-2. Walk next to your horse, stop, back five steps without touching the lead
+Challenge 2: Walk next to your horse, stop, and back five steps without touching the lead.

-I see that you can walk next to me, are you paying enough attention to stay with me though if I ask you this?
+I see you can walk next to me, but are you paying enough attention to stay with me if I step back?

-We want them to mirror us as we move; to want to stay with us.
+We want them to mirror us as we move and to want to stay with us.

-When our horse will mirror our movements we have their focus.
-All their attention is on us, not on other horses in the pasture or what might be going on around them.
+When our horse mirrors our movements, we have their focus.
+All their attention is on us, not other horses in the pasture or what might be happening around them.

-3. Guide your horse through an obstacle course, cones, posts, without pulling on the lead
+Challenge 3: Guide your horse through an obstacle course, cones, and posts without pulling on the lead.

 Anyone can pull their horse around.
-If we want true communication with our horse we need to be able to guide and maneuver them with our body language.
+If we want true communication with our horses, we need to guide and maneuver them with our body language.
 To achieve a give and take where horse and human can communicate wordlessly to accomplish a task together.

-Ask for a sidepass over a rail, or for your horse to straddle the post one front and one hind on each side.
+Ask for a sidepass over a rail or your horse to straddle the post one front and one hind on each side.
 Try to do your course without ever tightening up the leadrope.
-Be sure to make it as challenging as you and your horse are able to do.
-If you always strive for a bit more than you are able, eventually you will be able.

-4. Have your horse wait while you walk 10 foot from them
+Challenge 4: Your horse will wait while you walk 10 feet from them.

 Now that we’ve established that your horse wants to be with you, can you keep him away?
 Many horses will have a hard time being separated from you.
-When working with you is fun then you are the exciting place to be.
+When working with you is fun, you are an exciting place to be.
 We want to be able to ask him to resist the excitement, to remain calm.

-Working in a place that is safe for your horse to be loose, ask him to stay while you walk away.
-At first, it may only be small distances but each time he answers the question correctly you can add more distance until you are up to ten feet!
+Working in a safe place for your horse to be loose, ask him to stay while you walk away.
+At first, it may only be small distances, but once he answers the question correctly, you can add more distance until you are up to ten feet!

 Then try to challenge yourself further.
 Can you make it twenty?
 Can you walk a circle around him?
 Can you call him to you?

-When a horse is able to remain calm in the face of excitement he will be able to stand quietly and wait until you give the next cue.
+When a horse can remain calm in the face of excitement, he will be able to stand quietly and wait until you give the next cue.

-5. Have your horse touch something 'scary' at liberty
+Challenge 5: Your horse will touch something 'scary' at liberty.

-Your horse should trust you to control the way he moves his body by the time you ask this question.
+Your horse should trust you to control how he moves his body when you ask this question.
 Trust is important in our relationship with our horses.

-We are going to ask him to trust you enough to follow you wherever you lead him and trust that you will never ask him to face something that could hurt him.
+We will ask him to trust you enough to follow you wherever you lead him and trust that you will never ask him to face something that could hurt him.